 Fertility SA can offer three different options for sperm donation:

 - A known donation where recipients have a sperm donor who is known to them

 - From the Seattle Sperm Bank in the US.
 Fertility SA has access to a select group of de-identified (privacy protected) sperm donors

 - From locally sourced Adelaide sperm donors.
-Fertility SA has access to a select group of de-identified (privacy protected) sperm donors. ( – is this correct – the de-identified part)
+Fertility SA has access to a select group of de-identified (privacy protected) sperm donors

 With all options for using donor sperm there are requirements for a number of medical appointments, counselling appointments and the sign off of the Donor Management Group.